Does exercise feel like fun to you, or do you think workouts really suck?

 On the other hand, that kickboxing class you love might only burn 450 calories an hour, but you LOVE taking it and wish you could do it every day.
 You never skip out on it, because it feels as much like fun as it does a workout.

-Always pick the form of movement you enjoy - you'll burn more overall calories doing the kickboxing class consistently three times a week than you will by signing up to the bootcamp class but only showing up once a fortnight because it's the worst.
+Always pick the form of exercise that feels like fun.
+You’ll burn more overall calories doing the kickboxing class consistently three times a week than you will by signing up to the bootcamp class but only showing up once a fortnight because it’s the worst.

 (Note: you might love bootcamp, just using it as an example.)

-Choose a form of movement you enjoy and you'll never have to work out a day in your life.
+Choose a form of exercise you find fun and you’ll never have to work out a day in your life.

-Here are my top three tips for creating a workout routine you love (and will stick to for good).
+Here are my top three tips for making exercise fun by creating a workout routine you love (and will stick to for good).

 Tip #1: Get Experimenting